18F/handbook/_pages/training-development/conferences-events-training.md

 You are responsible for cancelling all reservations (e.g. flight, hotel, rental car) if your event is not approved.
 Always **check the cancellation policy before booking** because you may be responsible for paying the cancellation fee(s).
 You can ask questions in [#travel](https://gsa-tts.slack.com/messages/travel/) or during [travel office hours](https://sites.google.com/a/gsa.gov/tts-office-hours/).

+## Remote working guidance

+When working from somewhere that isn't your usual duty location, consider [these tips]({{site.baseurl}}/working-while-traveling) to help coworkers and partners plan around your trip.

 ## After the event

 Add your notes about the conference or training to the [TTS Training Database](https://docs.google.com/spreadsheets/d/1vB1xbe02jCpKYn6BGSyCH2FziIRNkXXi29yAFT5N9Dg/edit#gid=1891423646) for your colleagues to read and learn from!